-In the opinion of Edwards Wildman Palmer LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2011 Series F Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986 (the "Code").
-Interest on the 2011 Series F Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Under existing law, interest on the 2011 Series F Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or accrual or receipt of interest on, the 2011 Series F Bonds.
+In the opinion of Edwards Wildman Palmer LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the 2012 Series A Refunding Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986.
+Interest on the 2012 Series A Refunding Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Under existing law, interest on the 2012 Series A Refunding Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the 2012 Series A Refunding Bonds.
 See "Tax Exemption" herein.

-\$6,110,000 2011 Series F Bonds
+\$51,450,000 2012 Series A Refunding Bonds

-Dated: Date of Delivery

-Due: as shown below
+Dated: Date of Delivery Due: as shown on the inside cover hereof

-The 2011 Series F Bonds (the "Bonds) will be issued by means of a book-entry only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
+The 2012 Series A Refunding Bonds (the "Bonds") will be issued by means of a book-entry only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC"), New York, New York (the "Securities Depository"), and its participants.
 Purchases of the Bonds will be made in book-entry form, in denominations of \$5,000 or any integral multiple thereof.
 See "THE BONDS - Book-Entry Only System" herein.
 The principal of and semi-annual interest on the Bonds are payable by People's United Bank, Bridgeport, Connecticut, as Trustee and Paying Agent, to the Securities Depository.

-Interest on the Bonds will be payable semi-annually on each January 15 and July 15 until maturity, commencing July 15, 2012.
+Interest on the Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing August 15, 2012.

-The Bonds are not subject to redemption prior to their stated dates of maturity.
+The Bonds are subject to redemption prior to their stated dates of maturity as set forth herein.